We just reached 30,000 articles on this wiki! 🥳

 816A9C0E 0009

-The Ice Key's quantity is set to 01 every time data for the Totals menu is accessed (such as at the file select screen or pause menu), so the Key is collected as soon as you start a new game, and (like its Banjo counterpart) is impossible to remove without hacking.
+The Ice Key's quantity is set to 01 every time data for the Totals menu is accessed (such as in the file select screen or pause menu), meaning the Ice Key is registered as collected as soon as you start a new game, and - much like its Banjo counterpart - is impossible to remove without hacking.

 Another short unused cutscene in the small cave points to where a gate would have opened in earlier versions of the game, likely as a way out.